andreaszabari/Join-Meet-Us/ios/README.md

 Picture-in-Picture style scenario, in a rectangle too small to accommodate its "full" UI.

-Jitsi Meet SDK does not currently implement native Picture-in-Picture on iOS.
+Meet SDK does not currently implement native Picture-in-Picture on iOS.
 If desired, apps need to implement non-native Picture-in-Picture themselves and resize `JitsiMeetView`.